freeformpdx/pollard/txt/devnotes.md

 ## 10/25
 - XX BE: setup express/socketio
 - XX FE: setup socketio
-- 00 BE: setup mongoose models
+- XX BE: setup super hacky mongoose model
+- 00 FE: POST state to server

 # ROLLING TO DO